bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 You can filter out low quality variants using the `vcffilter` tool (documentation [here](https://github.com/vcflib/vcflib/blob/master/doc/vcffilter.md)).

+To use `vcffilter` if you're getting Illegal Instruction: 4 errors, get out of your conda environment, then run:

+`brew install brewsci/bio/vcflib`

 Filter your VCF using `vcffilter` so that you only keep variants whose estimated probability of being polymorphic is greater than 0.99.
 You should consider how to do this with the `-f` flag.
 Output your filtered variant calls to a new VCF file.<br><br>

 #### **Step 2.3**: Decompose complex haplotypes